comScore pixel

 March7cm1.1 days

-The average snowfall forecast during week 3 of April for Williams Ski Area is 0 cm.
-There are typically 0.3 snowy days during this week.
-Williams Ski Area prevailing weather and snow conditions during the third week of April at the middle elevation of the ski area at 2408m, based on historical averages over the last 17 years: At this time of year the normal freezing level (3433m) is well above the middle elevation of Williams Ski Area.
-A day with snowfall happens on average every second year during the third week of April but rainy days are even rarer and you can expect on average one rainy day every 5 years.
-In the years when snow falls at this time of year, forecast model average snowfall for the week is 0cm.
-Temperatures averaging above freezing both night and day in Williams Ski Area during week three of April with average maximum temperature 8.3°C and minimum temperature 6.2°C at the middle elevation.
-Usually sunny.
-On average, only two days each week are overcast and the other five days have some sunshine.
-Mostly light winds (average 22km/h) are unlikely to affect ski lifts but you can expect the mean wind to reach 30km/h one day per week.
-Calm, sunny and below freezing ideal weather days that follow fresh snow (bluebird powder days) are not expected but sunny, calm and below-freezing days that don't have fresh snowfall happen on average one year in 7. .
+The average snowfall forecast during week 3 of June for Williams Ski Area is 0 cm.
+There are typically 0.0 snowy days during this week.
+Williams Ski Area typical weather and snow conditions during the third week of June at the middle elevation of the ski area at 2408m, based on historical averages over the last 18 years: At this time of year the normal freezing level (4850m) is a long way above the middle elevation of Williams Ski Area.
+Snowy weather is very unlikely in Williams Ski Area in the middle of June but there is a 50% chance that one day will be rainy.
+Typical temperatures are well above freezing both night and day at the middle elevation in Williams Ski Area during week three of June with the average afternoon temperature 19.0°C and the minimum temperature 16.7°C. Almost always sunny at this time of year.
+Most years, there is just one totally overcast day per week.
+Mainly light winds (average 22km/h) but the historical norm is for the mean wind to reach 30km/h one or two days per week.

 Snow History: Compare Resorts